mikewebbtech/mikewebbtech-hugo/content/articles/2008/seems-to-be-the-order-of-the-month.md

 ---
-title: "Seems to be the order of the month"
+title: Seems to be the order of the month
 date: 2008-01-25T19:51:51
+draft: false
-summary: "Shafted by another company (a different one this time) that had already canned a job on me.
-First time they rang me up, booked me in and gave me the..."
+summary: Getting shafted by companies canning a job last minute is the name of the game I guess.
+First they rang me up, booked me in and gave me the onboarding headache then go to ground ghosting or dangle the carrot or worst, the next week, next week...then no go.  while turning down other opportunities.
+tags:
+  - archive
+  - before
+categories:
+series:

 ---

 Shafted by another company (a different one this time) that had already canned a job on me.